 It’s best to avoid using electronic equipment in bed, for several reasons:

-- The light from many screens is strong enough to interfere with your internal body clock.
+- The light from some screens is strong enough to interfere with your internal body clock.
 If you have to use one, turn down the screen brightness or use a blue light filter setting.

 - They can be addictive, and trying to beat the next level or spending time on social media can ruin a carefully planned sleep routine.

 Your mattress is probably the single most important part of your bed.
 It’s essential you have a comfortable and supportive mattress.
 Here are some key points to bear in mind:

 - Your mattress should be big enough for you and a partner to sleep on.

 - Mattresses tend to need replacing every 8 years at least.

 - When lying on your back, you should be able to slide your hand between the mattress and your back.
 Not too easily and not with too much force.